IonPara/cars-api/README.md

 - [Contact](#contact)

  ## 📑 General Information:
 This project contains a full stack web application, it was built using MERN (MongoDB, Express, React, Node.js) stack.
-The app pulls the data from the database and display it in form of a table, the app is interactive and it lets the user add a new car, remove a car  and update the information of a car in the app and in the database.
+The app pulls the data from the database and displays it in the form of a table, the app is interactive and it lets the user add a new car, remove a car and update the information of a car in the app and in the database.

 ### 🔣 <a id="technologies">Technologies used </a>: